The Nest

 Clovers Charitable Endeavors

-Well, we do have a nice tradition of collecting items in shoeboxes for residents, focusing on veterans this year.
-Additionally, we’re also supporting the homeless, including a new initiative suggested by Sandy, where we’re placing containers for people to donate loose change.
+We have a tradition of collecting items in shoeboxes for residents, focusing on veterans this year.
+We’re also supporting people experiencing homelessness, including a new initiative suggested by Sandy: we’re placing containers for people to donate loose change.
 The proceeds from this initiative will go to the food bank.
-We try to do a lot of charitable events that reach out beyond the walls of our residency.
+We try to do a lot of charitable events that reach beyond the walls of our residency.

 Choosing Clover as Home